Paul-BWS/Equiptrak/README.md

 ```
 3. Start the development servers:
 ```
-npm run dev:all
+npm run dev:server
 ```

-This will start both the frontend (Vite) and backend (Express.js) servers.
+This will start the backend server from the `/server` directory on port 3001 and the frontend (Vite) on port 3000.

 ## Troubleshooting